MPIB/arc-vr/README.md

 The framework is still work-in-progress, largely untested and prone to bugs.
 Feel free to report any issues you encounter!

 Here's a brief demonstration of the systems capabilities:

 [![Video-Link](https://img.youtube.com/vi/NHDEzg9Detg/0.jpg)](https://www.youtube.com/watch?v=NHDEzg9Detg)

+# How to get started?

+Most of the docs and tutorials are accessible through the Unity Editor once the arc-vr-core package is installed.
+Follow these simple steps to get started:
+- Create a new project with Unity 2020.2
+- Download *com.avr.core-1.0.0.tgz* from the [github releases](https://github.com/MPIB/arc-vr/releases)
+- In your unity project open `Window > Package Manager`, click on the plus sign in the top left and select `Add package from tarball`.
+Browse to and select the file you downloaded in the previous step.
+- When the import is done, click on `AVR > Documentation` in the top menubar to open the docs in your browser.

 # Packages